Boeing Vertol BV-347

 The Boeing Vertol BV-347 (also known as the Model 347) is an experimental helicopter built by Boeing Vertol from a converted CH-47A Chinook.
+It was used to test potential upgrades for the Chinook, several of which were later incorporated into subsequent versions of the CH-47.

 Design and development

 Development of the BV-347 began in January 1969, when Boeing Vertol was contracted by the United States Army to develop an improved CH-47 Chinook.
 The Army loaned a single CH-47A, serial number 65-7992, to be modified in exchange for exclusive rights to the project's research data.
 The modifications, which were funded by Boeing, were carried out in two phases.
 Phase I began with redesigned rotors, which had four blades of increased diameter compared to the Chinook's three-blade rotors, as well as a 30-degree offset flapping hinge.
 The fuselage was stretched by 110 in, reducing the rotor overlap from 35% on the original Chinook to 22%, and provisions were added to mount small wings to the upper fuselage at a later time.
 The rear pylon was raised 30 in to increase rotor clearance and decrease noise.
 The engines were replaced with uprated T55-L-11s, which would later be standard on the CH-47C.
 The cockpit layout was improved, with thicker glass being added, as well as a bulkhead with an entrance door and other improvements to reduce cockpit noise.

 For Phase II, a pair of small wings was added to the fuselage.
 These wings served to provide extra lift and allowed the BV-347 to achieve a 60 degree banked turn.
 They had a variable incidence from 10 degrees down to 85 degrees up, and featured full-span flaps.
 During hover, the wings would be tilted to 85 degrees to minimize interference with the rotor downwash.